 Mistake 2: Giving Incomplete or Inconsistent Details

-Mistake 3: Assuming Every Type of Damage Is Covered
+Mistake 3: Assuming Every Type of Damage Has Coverage

 Mistake 4: Skipping Photos, Receipts, or Other Records